How do I Prepare for my Headshot?

 So you’ve booked a session.
 Awesome!
 I can’t wait for us to make the best headshot you’ve ever had.
 We’re going to team up and create some amazing images.
 With that in mind, I’ve created this guide to help you prepare for our session.

 1. Trust.
 First, and of utmost importance is the understanding that we are a team.
 I’m going to position you in ways that you’ve likely not been positioned before for a photograph.
 This isn’t a school picture we’re shooting.
 Trust is key.
 Most people aren’t happy with the pictures they've had taken of themselves, but they continue to “pose” in the same ways every time they step in front of a camera.
 I find this counter-intuitive.
 You know the saying about doing the same things over and over, expecting a different result.
 Right?
 I shoot for my portfolio.
 I know what shots will look good in my portfolio and get me more work.
 These are the same shots that will get you work or hired or make the best impression on your customers.
-I mean YOU booked me.
-We are a team.
+You booked me and to me, that means we are a team.
 We are in this together to make the best images of you that have ever been taken.
 There’s sound logic behind that as well.
 I would gain nothing by making you look unattractive.
 I lose potential future business from other customers and you would certainly never book me again.
 Of course, there are going to be a lot of shots that don’t make the cut.
 If I’m doing my job right you’ll see more than a few shots of you laughing, with your eyes closed, making a silly face or some other less-than-attractive picture.
 Don’t worry.
 These will be deleted.
 They are just bricks along the path toward getting a natural emotive look.
 Not the typical fake, held-too-long smile that many people are used to.

 2. Rest.
 Many people think that this should be first.
 But that trust thing is key.
 But, the evening before your headshot session should be as stress-free as possible.
 Get to bed a little early.
 The extra rest will translate into better approachability.